rafaelcamargo/ng-rise/README.md

 ### Troubleshooting
 - If you get `npm: command not found`, make sure you have npm-cli installed in your system. *Nodejs should install it automatically*.
 - If you get `grunt: command not found`, make sure npm has successfully installed `grunt-cli`.
+- If you get `karma: command not found`, make sure npm has successfully installed `karma-cli`.

 ## Base structure